juditsarkany/projects/README.md

 # Judit Sarkany - Selected projects

+## Polestar's Design System - Component Library - Code d'azur - 2023

+### Internal Component Library

+React, Typescript, Emotion, Storybook, Playwright

+Worked as a frontend developer in the component warehouse team.
+Our main purpose was to develop reusable and flexible components that other teams can apply for their different use cases.
+We advised on usability, best practices.
+Provided support for other devs, in terms of bug fixes, and of course adding new features or customizing existing one(s).

+Key features:

+- Writing components, and adding them to Storybook so other devs know how to use them, and can see them in action within several use cases
+- Testing individual components (unit and E2E tests)
+- Brainstorming on different possible use cases, UX, and accessibility when it comes to new components
+- Bug fixes, and new feature implementations based on best practices

 ## Tv Show Suggestion Service - App Galactica - March 2022

 ### Web Application